-When using an external shutter - to shutter a fluorescence illuminator, for example - there is a delay to open fully, check the External Shutter Lag box, and enter the external shutter lag time value in milliseconds.
+When using an external shutter - to shutter a fluorescence illuminator, for example - there is a delay between the application of voltage and the shutter opening to 100 %, as is the case with any mechanical shutter (see the graph at right).
+This delay between the application of voltage and the full opening of the shutter is referred to as the external shutter lag.
+SPOT Insight cameras feature electronic shutters that open almost instantaneously.
+When using an external shutter with a SPOT Insight camera, then, the SPOT shutter needs to be delayed until the mechanical shutter is fully open.
+To avoid triggering the electronic shutter before the external shutter has had a chance to open fully, check the External Shutter Lag box, and enter the external shutter lag time value in milliseconds.
 To determine the correct value, refer to the specifications guide that accompanies the external shutter.